matt-o-west/paper-recs-app/README.md

 ## Overview

 Our app allows the user to input a range of DOI numbers from 2 to 5 to get back papers our app recommends for further reading.
-This will be returned with cards in the app or by having the option to export it to a Google Doc.
+This will be returned with cards in the app with clickable links.
 This program will go through each paper inputted and ask Meta’s LLaMA 4 Scout 17B (Instruct) model to get DOI numbers that are referenced in multiple papers.
 From that list, we rank them based on how many times they were cited.
 If there aren’t 5 papers from that list, we refer to Meta’s LLaMA 4 Scout 17B (Instruct) model to recommend additional papers.
 This helps address the problem of finding more papers to read and gather more information on a topic easily.

 ## Features